MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

 slug: local-storage-realm
 ---

-We have taken first steps of building a Notes App together, you can now create your own custom table view listing and populate it with some basic test data.
+We have taken first steps of building a Notes App together.
+You can now create your own custom table view listing and populate it with some basic test data.

-In most Apps you will want a way to archive your user data, having a list is great however the user is going to be pretty unimpressed if your app loses all their precious notes after the app is restarted.
+In most apps, you will want a way to archive your user data.
+Having a list is great, but the user is going to be pretty unimpressed if your app loses all their precious notes after the app is restarted.
 That's a 1 Star review waiting to happen.

 ##Persistence

-Persistence is the ability of an object to survive the lifetime of the OS process in which it resides.
+Persistence is the ability of an object to survive past the lifetime of the OS process in which it resides.

 **How to achieve persistence**